 Any student wishing to have a college or university degree requirement variance must petition the standards committee of the college in which the student is enrolled.
-In addition, variance from university degree requirements must be approved by the University Standards Committee.

 All petitions must originate with the student's advisor.
-Refer to the college sections of this catalog for college and department requirements.
+Refer to the college sections of this catalog for college and division, school, or department requirements.

-University Standards Committee.
+Main Campus Standards Committee.
 This committee advises the Office of the Senior Vice President and Provost regarding undergraduate student petitions that concern university-wide academic requirements.
-These requirements include but are not limited to requirements on the amount of transfer credit, graduation requirements, limits on credit by examination, and requirements for a second baccalaureate degree.
-To petition for a waiver of such university requirements, the normal department, division, school, and college forms and procedures are used.
-Only petitions that have been denied are forwarded to the University Standards Committee.
+These requirements include but are not limited to requirements on the amount of transfer credit, graduation requirements, limits on credit by examination, and requirements for a second baccalaureate degree (see "Overview of Graduation Requirements," page 86, and "Second Baccalaureate Degree," page 86).
+To petition for a variance from such university requirements, the normal department, division, school, and college forms and procedures are used.
+Only petitions that have been denied at the college level are forwarded to the Main Campus Standards Committee.